 - Cosmas – Based in Italy with a U.S. office, Cosmas boots have an engineered fit for great performance.
 The Apollo 14" boot is less money than some of the competitors, but still comfortable and protective.

-Wildland Fire Boots
+Best Wildland Firefighting Boots

 - Thorogood – The value play.
 Made by the Weinbrenner company.
 Check out their 834-6383 Wildland Boot.
 Not quite the level of quality of the boots below but substantially less money.